-Everything you need to know about Early Decision and Early Action
+Everything You Need to Know About Early Decision vs. Early Action

 When applying to colleges, you will be forced to make lots of different choices.
 One of the biggest choices for students is which application plan to use.
 Typically, colleges offer a range of application plans that all have different timelines, pros, and cons.